gatlin/golem/README.md

 # why

-This is an excuse for the author to experiment with reactive UI patterns and types first, and mildly interesting game of life viewer / editor secondarily.
+This is an excuse for the author to experiment with reactive UI patterns and types first, and a mildly interesting game of life viewer / editor second.
 Inspired by the work of [Arthur Xavier][xavierpdf] and [Phil Freeman][freemanpdf].